Messi sets another La Liga record with stunner against Huesca | Goal.com

 Lionel Messi set yet another La Liga record on Monday as the Barcelona star continued his assault on Spanish football's goalscoring record books.

-Messi scored Barcelona's first goal in Monday's clash with Huesca, a match that also marked yet another record for the Argentine.
+Messi scored Barcelona's first goal and last goal in Monday's 4-1 triumph over Huesca, a match that also marked yet another record for the Argentine.

 With his appearance, Messi made his 767th appearance for the Catalans, equalling his legendary team-mate Xavi for the most appearances in a Barcelona shirt.